-Box is a great tool for working remotely, as it allows you to upload and download files from any computer anywhere in the world.
-Want to save a file securely?
-Upload it to Box!
-Simply point your browser to uwmadison.app.box.com, click continue, and log in with your NetID and password.
+Box is a good tool for working remotely, as it allows you to upload and download files from any computer anywhere in the world.
+Point your browser to uwmadison.app.box.com, click continue, and log in with your NetID and password.

 More information about Box can be found here: https://it.wisc.edu/services/box/

-For more information on calendaring in Office 365, please see: [Link for document 29753 is unavailable at this time.]
+More information on how to install Webex Meetings can be found here: [Link for document 89217 is unavailable at this time.]

-Often, working remotely requires software such as Microsoft Office that you may not have a personal copy of.
-If you are a faculty or staff member and you require specific software for working remotely, inquire with your department about purchasing a copy of the software for your home/remote use.
-Alternatively, you can download Microsoft Office applications from the Office 365 portal: Office 365 - Download/Install Office 365
+If you are a faculty or staff member, and you require specific software for working remotely, inquire with your department about purchasing a copy of the software for your home/remote use.